SansGuidon/bookmarks/README.md

 > we don't take breaks because we are tired, we take breaks so that we are never tired.
 * [Ward Cunningham](http://wiki.c2.com/?AnalyzingXpWithOptionsPricing) - (2014) Analyzing Xp With Options Pricing | in XP, you should consider the Option to abandon, option to switch, option to defer investment and take advantage of possible future opportunity
 * [Nick Cassella](https://civicskunk.works/ask-your-coworkers-what-they-make-youll-earn-more-46efb2daf63e) - (2018) Ask Your Coworkers What They Make.
 You’ll Earn More.
+* [Lewis Menelaws](https://dev.to/lewismenelaws/how-to-fix-burnout-as-a-developer--4opl) - (2018) How to Fix Burnout as a Developer
+> A lot of people (especially entrepreneurs) are so obsessed with how fast they will become successful that they will sacrifice their mental health in order to constantly push themselves.

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job